 Looking for picture books to read aloud at circle time?
-These 10 children’s books for story time are sure to entertain kids!
+These 10 children’s books for story time to read aloud are sure to entertain kids!

 “I want you to be the Home Reading Parent,” my first grader told me.
 I figured his teacher had told the class about the vacant spot and asked their parents if they were interested.